 Dealfront's Approach: Dealfront combines first-party website visitor intent (via Leadfeeder) with 33 trigger events from trade registers, online media, social media, and job postings.
 These include management changes, trade fair participation, expansion, financing, and new job postings.

 In 2025, Dealfront launched ICP Insights to automatically segment website visitors by ICP fit, and five AI modules including AI Enrichment (scoring lists of up to 50,000 companies) and AI List Alerts.
+The Leadfeeder AI layer answers natural-language questions about visitors and surfaces custom-prompt alerts.

 This is genuine first-party intent data.
 But Dealfront does not provide third-party topical intent data from publisher networks.